kamatchsunder/assessment1/README.md

 In this repo, there are two seperate classes available

-in command prompt please go to from assessment out/production/assessment2
+in command prompt please go to  out/production/assessment2 from assessment2

-please run using java BalancedString and then give some input like aabbcc and it will return true or false depending on input
+please run :  java BalancedString and then give some input like aabbcc and it will return true or false depending on input

 Similarly